nianeyna/fontbrowser/README.md

 - Linux (Debian-based distros): the one that ends with .deb
 - Linux (Redhat-based distros): the one that ends with .rpm

 From there you should be able to run the program by double-clicking on the downloaded file.
 You'll probably have to jump through some hoops to convince your OS that yes you really want to run it yes you know it's an unknown publisher GOD MOM I KNOW WHAT I'M DOING OKAY!
-(If you don't see the right file, you probably got here while a release is mid-build so try checking back in a few minutes.)